pythonanywhere/help_pages/articles/Conda.md

 #     $ conda deactivate
 ```

-The environments will be created by default at `~/.conda/envs/`.
+By default, environments will be created in `~/.conda/envs/`.

 # Caveats and limitations

 ## Disk quota limitations

-Creating a new conda environment may take a substantial part of your disk quota,
+Conda environments take a lot of disk space, so creating a new conda environment
-so it may require a paid account.
+may take a substantial part of your disk quota, so it may require a paid account.

 A tip: if you want to check how much disk space is used by your `conda`
 environments and packages, run `du -hs ~/.conda`.
 To learn more about disk